Help our practical work to improve habitat for trout and all wildlife.

 Your membership fee will go directly towards our work of improving our lakes and rivers, their trout and lots of other wildlife.

 In addition to being part of community of like minded people, membership benefits include:

 - WTT’s excellent annual journal, Salmo Trutta and information-packed newsletters

 - Members-only trout and grayling fishing events on exclusive beats

 - Meeting friends and making new fishing friends at our annual get-together

 Our members newsletters are packed with information about our work.
 They are printed and posted to members.
-Click here to see a low resolution PDF example (2Mb) of the newsletter from Autumn 2018.
+Take a look at this low resolution PDF example from Autumn 2020 due to the Covid pandemic..

 The Wild Trout Trust Annual Get Together

-As an example, here is an outline of our 2018 meeting at Gargrave in North Yorkshire:
+As an example, here is an outline of our 2019 meeting near Two Bridges on Dartmoor.

 Lunch, tea and coffee were provided at a cost of £10.